 Many homes around the world have dirt floors rather than improved flooring such as concrete or wood.
 When it rains, the floors can become muddy and attract insects.
 Diarrhea and respiratory and parasitic diseases spread more easily in homes with dirt floors.

 Many homes of those living in extreme poverty lack electricity.
 Beyond the practical inconveniences, this seriously affects health as well.
 Often families will have indoor fires and kerosene lanterns, which contribute to indoor air pollution and can cause acute respiratory infections — one of the leading killers of children in poverty.

 Often the homes of those in extreme poverty lack sanitary toilets, garbage collection and access to safe water.
 This deadly combination causes the deaths of 1,000 children under age 5 each day.

 Some families in poverty may use a bedsheet or other material in place of a door.
 Those who have a door may not have one that locks securely.
 These families lack a sense of security that they can keep their loved ones safe at night.
 Moreover, these homes are also easily destroyed.
-Countless homes of people in extreme poverty are destroyed or damaged every year due to storms, mudslides, hurricanes or flooding.
+Countless homes of people in extreme poverty are destroyed or damaged every year by storms, mudslides or flooding.

-This was originally published on the Compassion Canada Blog.
+This newly updated article originally published in March 2018 and first appeared on the Compassion Canada Blog.

 Great article!
 Would love to see an update for last summer’s fund drive to build homes for the seven desperately needy families in Uganda.
 We contributed and have been waiting for the update.